 Our mission and ministry

-There are four “card” Communions each year, and two less formal Communion services.
-For children, our Sunday Club (ages 3-11) meets during service times, the children coming into church for the first part of the service.
+There are four Communions each year, and two less formal Communion services.
+For children, our Bible Explorers (ages 12-16) meet during service times, from September until the end of May except school holidays, the children coming into church for the first part of the service.

-There is a Guild branch, After Eights (for women), Good Companions (for senior members), and a Badminton Club.
+There is a Guild branch, After Eights, Good Companions (for senior members), Messy Church and a Badminton Club.

 Our congregation began in 1843 as Maxwelltown Free Church, meeting from 1844 in a building (which still stands) at North Laurieknowe.
 The present building, designed by James Barbour, was opened in 1866.
 The union of the Free Church and the United Presbyterian Church in 1900 brought a change of name, to Maxwelltown United Free Church, and in 1929, when the United Free Church and the Church of Scotland were re-united, our congregation became Maxwelltown West Parish Church.
 The War Memorial gates at the front of the church were originally sited across the road at Laurieknowe Church, and were moved to their present position in 1999.

 The Church is an attractive Victorian Free Church design with a central pulpit and a gallery on three sides.
 Music is provided by a pipe organ, supplemented during Family Services by other musicians.
 There are two well-equipped halls, one of them with a badminton court, as well as a smaller hall, a Committee Room, and recently refurbished kitchen and toilets.
 Disabled access is available from Rosemount Street and there is a separate disabled toilet.
 On-street parking is available on Rosemount Street and Hill Street.